dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

   <img src="./images/1060-11-01-p01-a.png" alt="1060-11-01-p01-a.png" width="50%" height="50%">
 </p>

-: warning: The IN operator is used when you want to compare a column with more than one value.
+> :warning: The IN operator is used when you want to compare a column with more than one value.

 #### The IN Operator